bids-standard/bids-specification/src/modality-specific-files/electroencephalography.md

   "EEGCoordinateSystem":"Other",
   "EEGCoordinateUnits":"mm",
-  "EEGCoordinateSystemDescription":"RAS orientation: Origin halfway between LPA and RPA, positive x-axis towards RPA, positive y-axis orthogonal to x-axis through Nasion,  z-axis orthogonal to xy-plane, pointing in superior direction.", "FiducialsDescription":"Electrodes and fiducials were digitized with Polhemus, fiducials were recorded as the centre of vitamin E capsules sticked on the left/right pre-auricular and on the nasion, these are also visible on the T1w MRI"
+  "EEGCoordinateSystemDescription":"RAS orientation: Origin halfway between LPA and RPA, positive x-axis towards RPA, positive y-axis orthogonal to x-axis through Nasion,  z-axis orthogonal to xy-plane, pointing in superior direction.", "FiducialsDescription":"Electrodes and fiducials were digitized with Polhemus, fiducials were recorded as the center of vitamin E capsules sticked on the left/right pre-auricular and on the nasion, these are also visible on the T1w MRI"
 }
 ```